vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 search](https://docs.vespa.ai/en/approximate-nn-hnsw.html) expose
 expose fewer matches to configurable ranking and grouping.
-Thus, reducing the number of matches can improve the serving performance significantly and also,enhance the quality of the groups as low-scoring documents are excluded from the result grouping.
+Thus, reducing the number of matches can improve the serving performance significantly and also, enhance the quality of the groups as low-scoring documents are excluded from the result grouping.
 The grouping language also allows limiting the number of <em>matches</em> that are grouped.
 For example, to limit the number of <em>matches</em> per node, use an